We're delighted to partner with MTI and DreamWorks Theatricals on another pilot production!

 Performances:May 9-18

-A note on casting
+A note

 From the very beginning of working on The Prince of Egypt theatrical musical, we wanted to tell a universal story that spans all racial and ethnic divides, and so we always felt it was important to have a diverse cast whenever possible.
 In the various productions up to date, we have had a Sri Lankan Moses, a Filipino Tzipporah, a Palestinian Tzipporah, a black Ramses, a Chinese Keturah, and countless other permutations.
 The point is that anyone, no matter what their background, can play any role.
 In many productions, our diverse casts have tripled as Egyptians, Hebrews and Midianites.
 And in all our productions, we have found that audiences have wholeheartedly embraced and enjoyed this idea of inclusion.
 That’s a central message of The Prince of Egypt: in the end, when we strip away the circumstances of our birth and upbringing, we are all the same as members of the human race.
 We hope you will embrace this universal story and make it your own, bringing the musical and the message to your own community.